Things to do in Sydney in October

 In Germany, Oktoberfest usually starts in September.
 I figure having waited a whole year since the last one, they just can’t wait till the beginning of October.
 Next year in fact, it will start in August.
 Just kidding.
 Oktoberfest is all about celebrating a love of German beer, food and custom and it’s always good to have excuse to party in the Rocks.

-“O Art, Art, wherefore art thou Art?” 🙂 Get ‘Art and About’ all over Sydney from Friday 19th September to Tuesday 11th October.
+“O Art, Art, wherefore art thou Art?” 🙂 Get ‘Art and About’ all over Sydney.
 Art will be thought-provokingly and intimate [blush, gosh! :)] in all the unusual places.

 Hunter Valley Uncorked at Balmoral – TBC